Clever/moredis/README.md

 ### Parameterizing your query

 To take this example one step further, not only do you only want to create the cache for a specific group, you want to be able to specify this group at runtime without modifying your config.yml.
-With moredis, you can do this by taking advantage of parameterization in your config, then you can pass in the parameters you want to use on the command line.
+With `moredis`, you can do this by taking advantage of parameterization in your config, then you can pass in the parameters you want to use on the command line.

 To accomplish passing the group id in at runtime, we could modify our config to now look like: